yaml/yaml-runtimes/README.md

 Requirements:
 * perl
 * YAML::PP module
+* jq

 To install YAML::PP, run (debian example):

     apt-get install cpanminus
     cpanm YAML::PP

+To install the module locally instead, do this:

+    cpanm -l local YAML::PP
+    export PERL5LIB=$PWD/local/lib/perl5

+To list all libraries:

+    make list

 To build all images, do